ToNi3141/Rasterix/README.md

 cmake --build .\build\win32\ --config Release --parallel
 ```

-You will find a `wgl.dll`.
+You will find the `OpenGL32.dll` in the build directory.
 The DLL is build for 32bit targets because games from that era are usually 32bit builds.
 To test the build, type
 ```sh
 cd build\win32
 .\example\minimal\Release\minimal.exe